serolrom/Sergio/README.md

 ## Hi there!

 My name is **Sergio Oliva**.
 In the world of aviation and simulation I use **Glide Brick** as my nickname.
-This is my naive attempt to have presence in the web in the form of a 'home page' where I can point my social media and host some other content.
+This is my attempt to have presence in the web in the form of a 'home page' where I can point my social media and host some other content.

 ### About me